hashicorp/field-workshops-terraform/instructor-guides/sentinel_for_terraform_INSTRUCTOR_GUIDE.md

 If you or your customer really wants to do this workshop in a single session, then allocate 6-8 hours and follow the agenda on the "Single Session Workshop Agenda" slide.
 This agenda delays some of the slides until after parts of the second track to avoid too many slides at the beginning of the day.

 ## Prerequisites
 Prerequisites are minimal.
 All that is required to participate in the workshop is a web browser and Internet access.
 No software needs to be downloaded or installed.
 Self-contained lab environments run on the Instruqt platform.
-The [slides](https://storage.googleapis.com/instruqt-hashicorp-tracks/sentinel-shared/Sentinel-for-Terraform-v4.pptx) are in PowerPoint and can be downloaded from a Google Cloud storage bucket.
+The [new slides vs 5](https://hashicorp.github.io/field-workshops-terraform/slides/sentinel/index.html#1) have been updated as of April 2022, from an older [slide version 4](https://storage.googleapis.com/instruqt-hashicorp-tracks/sentinel-shared/Sentinel-for-Terraform-v4.pptx) which was written in PowerPoint and can be downloaded from a Google Cloud storage bucket.

 Students do not need any previous exposure to Sentinel, but they should have familarity with Terraform and preferably also with Terraform Cloud.
 We recommend that all students first complete one of the Intro to Terraform workshops listed under https://hashicorp.github.io/workshops/.